How To Feed A Loon

 • Place a fine-mesh sieve or colander over a heatproof bowl and strain the sauce through it, using a wooden spatula to help it through.

 • Use a paper towel to wipe out the skillet.
-Add the remaining 2 tbsp olive oil (or butter) over medium heat.
+Add the remaining 2 tablespoon olive oil (or butter) over medium heat.
 Stir in the flour and cook until fully absorbed, about 1 to 2 minutes.

-2 tbsp all-purpose flour
+2 tablespoon all-purpose flour

 • Whisk in the strained sauce and stir in the oregano, cumin, garlic powder, salt, and pepper.
 Simmer until slightly thickened, about another 4 minutes.
 Set aside.